fbpx

 A go-to-market strategy is essential for any business, no matter the size or stage of development.
 Various roles can play a part in your GTM strategy, and it’s necessary to understand what each one does to create an effective plan.

 This blog post will define the four most common roles in a GTM strategy: SDR, BDR, ADR, and MDR.
 It will also include their responsibilities and fit into the overall plan.
-Simply put, you’ll learn about the difference between an inbound and outbound representative, along with what each role does for a business’ GTM strategy.
+You’ll learn the difference between an inbound and outbound representative and what each role does for a business’ GTM strategy.

 But first things first, what does GTM strategy mean?